This lesson is being piloted (Beta version)

 Tools like Poetry and NPM understand that there are two different types of dependency: runtime dependencies and development dependencies.
 Runtime dependencies are those dependencies that need to be installed for our code to run, like NumPy.
 Development dependencies are dependencies which are an essential part of your development process for a project, but are not required to run it.
 Common examples of developments dependencies are linters and test frameworks, like pylint or pytest.

 When we add a dependency using Poetry, Poetry will add it to the list of dependencies in the pyproject.toml file, add a reference to it in a new poetry.lock file, and automatically install the package into our virtual environment.
-If we don’t yet have a virtual environment activated, Poetry will create it for us - using the name .venv, so it appears hidden unless we do ls -a.
-Because we’ve already activated a virtual environment, Poetry will use ours instead.
+If we do not yet have a virtual environment activated, Poetry will create it for us - using the name .venv, so it appears hidden unless we do ls -a.
+Because we have already activated a virtual environment, Poetry will use ours instead.
 The pyproject.toml file has two separate lists, allowing us to distinguish between runtime and development dependencies.

 $ poetry add matplotlib numpy